leonidlouis/antigravity-quota-refresher/README.md

 ## The Problem

-[Google Antigravity IDE](https://antigravity.google.com) quotas operate on a **5-hour rolling window** (for Google AI Pro / Ultra users).
+[Google Antigravity IDE](https://antigravity.google) quotas operate on a **5-hour rolling window** (for Google AI Pro / Ultra users).
 If you use it at 10:00, your quota refreshes at 15:00.
 For intense coding sessions, this falls a bit short.

 ## The Solution

-Trigger "dummy" API calls hours **before** you work to start rolling window → quota refreshes mid-session.
+Trigger "dummy" API calls hours **before** you work to start rolling window → quota refreshes mid-session; this is what this repo is!

 ### Example Case - Comparison